wikty/Notes/A Primer on Neural Network Models for Natural Language Processing/README.md

 Examples using the ranking hinge loss in language tasks include training with the auxiliary tasks used for deriving **pre-trained word embeddings**, in which we are given a correct word sequence and a corrupted word sequence, and our goal is to score the correct sequence above the corrupt one (Collobert & Weston, 2008).

+## Word Embeddings

+In this section, we'll figure out how to initialize and train word embeddings.

+In general, there are two ways to initialize the word embeddings: **random initialization** and **pre-training**.

+In practice, one will often use the **random initialization** approach to initialize the embedding vectors of **commonly occurring features**, such as part-of-speech tags or individual letters, while using some form of supervised or unsupervised **pre-training** to initialize the **potentially rare features**, such as features for individual words.
+The pre-trained vectors can then either be treated as fixed during the network training process, or, more commonly, treated like the randomly-initialized vectors and further tuned to the task at hand(this is called **transfer learning**).

+### Random Initialization

+We can initialize the embedding vectors to random values just like the other model parameters, then let training procedure tune them.

+Additional, there are some tricks we can use.
+The method used by the effective **word2vec** implementation (Mikolov et al., 2013; Mikolov, Sutskever, Chen, Corrado, & Dean, 2013) is to initialize the word vectors to **uniformly sampled** random numbers in the range $[-\frac{1}{2d}, \frac{1}{2d}]$ where the $d$ is the dimensionality of representation.
+Another tirck is to use **xavier initialization** and initialize with uniformly sampled values from $[-\frac{\sqrt 6}{\sqrt d}, \frac{\sqrt 6}{\sqrt d}]$.

+### Supervised Pre-training

+If we are interested in **task A**, for which we only have a **limited amount of labeled data** (for example, syntactic parsing), but there is an **auxiliary task B** (say, part-of-speech tagging) for which we have **much more labeled data**, we may want to **pre-train word vectors** so that they perform well as predictors for task B, and then use the trained vectors for training task A. Or we can train jointly for A and B tasks.

+### Unsupervised Pre-training

+The common case is that we do not have an auxiliary task with large enough amounts of annotated data.
+We need use unsupervised methods to pre-train word vectors on **huge amounts of unannotated data**.

+it is worth noting that the word embeddings derived by unsupervised training algorithms have a wide range of applications in NLP beyond using them for initializing the word-embeddings layer of a neural-network model.

+#### Supervised auxiliary tasks

+We create practically unlimited number of supervised training instances from raw text, hoping that the tasks that we created will match (or be close enough to) the final task we care about.

+And then we use the unannotated data to train those auxiliary tasks by supervised learning methods to improve their performance.
+Thus the trained embedding vectors for those auxiliary tasks can be used by the final task we care about.

+#### Choosing auxiliary tasks

+About the choice of auxiliary tasks, we should answer two questions:

+1. What kind of embedding vectors we want to learn from auxiliary tasks?
+2. Which auxiliary tasks can learn the word vectors, allowing the model to generalize better on unseen events?

+For the first question, the answer is: we would like the embedding vectors of similar words to have similar vectors, i.e., we want word embeddings to learn the similarity between words.

+While **word similarity** is hard to define and is usually very **task-dependent**, the current approaches derive from the **distributional hypothesis** (Harris, 1954), stating that **words are similar if they appear in similar contexts**.
+Thus, the different approaches all create supervised training instances in which the goal is to either **predict the word from its context**, or **predict the context from the word**.

+Now we can answer the second question: we desire that the similarity between word vectors learned by the those auxiliary tasks capture the same aspects of similarity that are useful for performing the final task we care about.

+For auxiliary tasks ,what is being predicted that based on what kind of context, affects the resulting vectors much more than the learning method that is being used to train them.

+#### Advantages of unsupervised approaches

+An important benefit of training word embeddings on large amounts of unannotated data is that it provides vector representations for words that do not appear in the supervised training set.
+Ideally, the representations for these words will be similar to those of related words that do appear in the training set, allowing the model to generalize better on unseen events.

+#### Common unsupervised algorithms

+Common unsupervised word-embedding algorithms include word2vec 13 (Mikolov et al., 2013, 2013), GloVe (Pennington, Socher, & Manning, 2014) and the Collobert and Weston (2008, 2011) embeddings algorithm.